Fatimbit/Fatimbit/README.md

 ### about me:

-I am a 4th year student at University of Ottawa studying Software Engineering (we may have met at the Faculty of Engineering's Ceremony of Excellence!).
+I am a recent graduate of the University of Ottawa studying Software Engineering (we may have met at the Faculty of Engineering's Ceremony of Excellence!).
 I enjoy web development, app development, game development, and design.
 I have a lot of experience leading and collaborating on group projects, as well as completing projects individually.

 ### coding coding coding...